saichler/my.simple/README.md

 # Simple Is A State Of Mind, my.simple is proving that...
 Deep dive into my.simple [story](https://github.com/saichler/my.simple/blob/main/docs) or continue on to the components & building blocks.

+. @TODO - Add a link to an example project using my.simple here that does <Employee Database Module>

 ## So let's Make It Simple...

+.

 ## Basic Building Blocks
 The basic building blocks are a must-have for any application.